Usually, you can plan your time away, but sometimes you can’t. That’s why you’ve got two kinds of PTO.

 Regular PTO is good for just about anything, anytime—as long as you make a request and get approval before you take off.

-Protected PTO is intended for when you’re out sick, need to care for family, or something else comes up that keeps you away, from car trouble to alien abduction.
+Protected PTO is intended for when you’re out sick, need to care for family, or something else comes up that keeps you away, from car trouble to any other reason.
 Even if you use it at the last minute, it’ll protect you when having an unplanned absence.

 What if I have a chronic or long-term medical condition and don’t earn enough Protected PTO to cover all my absences?